Kolf

-Kolven (verb; or noun: kolf) is a game originating from the Netherlands.
+Kolf (noun) or kolven (verb) is a game originating from the Netherlands.
 The game is played by four people who hit the ball over a certain distance.
 The first people to reach their opponents' starting point win.
 Games can last multiple days.
+It is often seen as a variant or early version of golf.

 Game

-Kolf is played on an indoor course that measures 17.5 metres long and 5 metres wide.
+Kolf is played on an indoor course measuring 17.5 metres long and 5 metres wide.
 The course is marked with looping scoring lines and features an ornate wooden post at each end.
 In modern days a Kolf court is made from a type of plastic which is precisely leveled.

-There are three players in a match and each has his own ball.
+There are three players in a match and each has their own ball.
 The balls are quite large and are made either of rubber or sajet (wool covered with leather).
 The rubber balls are the most popular, although they have to be at least 80–100 years old before they are fully mature.
 The older the rubber gets, the less spring it has; this in turn encourages a better roll which is what is desired in Kolf.

-The Kolf club, known as a kliek, has a very strong wooden shaft and a heavy metal head.
+The Kolf club, known as a kliek (the Dutch term for the club), has a very strong wooden shaft and a heavy metal head.
 Sajet balls and rubber balls require the use of different size clubs; the head on rubber ball club is larger than that used for the sajetball club.
 This is because the rubber ball is slightly larger and heavier than the sajet ball.

 The aim of the game is to hit the ball across the court three times from one end to the other, each time hitting the post at the opposite end.
 So a player starts at the starting end and aims to hit the post at the scoring end, then reverses play to hit the ball from the scoring end post back to starting end post and finally one more shot across the court from the starting post to the scoring post.
 The idea is to use just three strokes; one for each length of the court.
 The posts are set at an angle of 85% towards each other, so that the balls don’t jump when they hit the posts.